anandshaw123/British-Airways-Predictive-Modeling-Internship/README.md

 ## **Project Overview**
-##### The main objective of this project is to build and evaluate a predictive model using airline data.Find business question **Customers booking holidays with British Airways.**
+##### The main objective of this project is to build and evaluate a predictive model using airline data.Find business question **Customers booking holidays for British Airways.**

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # **The Tasks involved in this project include:**